IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 ANNOUNCEMENTS
 - recap
-- lvl up?

 Todos - immediate
 - Voices, stat block review
 - maps:
 - stat blocks:
 - prep battle in harmlesskey, owlbear, 5etools

-Todos - story
-- Next adventure
-	- next miniboss (cult)
-	- the Kevara engine piece
-- Fallout from strigoia?
-	- Shrewseer believes Eletha is working for parents
-	- Duke O humiliated, launch active investigation into events?
-- the elves' plan
-- forge painting - this can be a sidequest or integrated into a bigger adventure
-	- need to find a good enough painter to forge things (Ersatz? side quest involving ringley?)
-	- need to find a buyer (what happens when the buyer realizes the code doesn't work?)
-- Vasilev's political agenda - appearances vs actuality

 ### Notes
 Reminders